-The poet keeps welcoming the relative strangers into the home in the apparent hope that the life they bring will provide the inspiration he so desperately needs; the wife continues to tolerate the new guests and does her best with a situation she objected to but was overruled on by an insensitive husband.
+The poet keeps welcoming the relative strangers into the home in the apparent hope the life they bring will provide the inspiration he so desperately needs; the wife continues to tolerate the new guests and does her best with a situation she objected to but was overruled on by an insensitive husband.
 We are left to guess what the strangers are really up to (they claim to simply be fans of the poet’s work) as well as question Lawrence’s trustworthiness as an anchor character, especially since she appears to have a vision of a live, pumping heart everytime she touches a wall in the house.
-So, sure, from her point of view the events unfolding in the home seem rather suspicious, but can her point of view be trusted?
-It’s all we’ve got, though, sometimes quite literally.
-The camera is so often in extreme close-up on her face and pivots so often to follow her gaze that it almost seems like Jennifer Lawrence is wearing an artsy Go-Pro on her head, greatly enhancing the inherent sense of claustrophobic horror given the film’s single setting.

 So, sure, from her point of view the events unfolding in the home seem rather suspicious, but can her point of view be trusted?
 It’s all we’ve got, though, sometimes quite literally.
 The camera is so often in extreme close-up on her face and pivots so often to follow her gaze that it almost seems like Jennifer Lawrence is wearing an artsy Go-Pro on her head, greatly enhancing the inherent sense of claustrophobic horror given the film’s single setting.

-It’s all very Rosemary’s Baby-like until it’s not, until the mindfuck thriller you’re enjoying/expecting turns into a series of increasingly strange events inside a home instead of building to a conspiracy theory-revealing finale.
+It’s all very Rosemary’s Baby-like until it’s not.
+Instead of building to a conspiracy theory-revealing finale, the mindfuck thriller you’ve been enjoying/expecting turns into a series of increasingly strange events that almost defy description.
 This thing that kind of works as a haunted house movie reveals grander ambitions and takes a hard left turn into pure cinematic experimentation, either leaving you far behind or taking you along for a heady ride, depending on your tolerance level for surrealism.

-And that’s when the conversation turns toward trying to figure out the larger meaning of it all.
+And that’s when the conversation turns toward “what’s it all about?”
 Personally, on Vulture’s handy dandy list of potential mother! interpretations I subscribe to the “It’s about Darren Aronofsky” theory which posits the film is the fever dream of a creative individual reflecting on a failed relationship (his near-decade long coupling with Rachel Weisz, who bore him a son) but doing so after having just made a biblical epic (Noah) and living through the Trump election meaning he filtered his thoughts and regrets through biblical metaphor and rough commentary on the current state of the world.
-This is perhaps one of the least flattering interpretations of the film as it argues Aronofsky has equated himself to God in the form of his film stand-in played by Bardem, and doesn’t necessarily portend good things for the long term health of Aronofsky’s off-screen relationship with Lawrence, the two coming out as a couple on the film festival circuit last month.
+This is perhaps one of the least flattering interpretations of the film as it argues Aronofsky has equated himself to God in the form of his film stand-in played by Bardem, and doesn’t necessarily portend good things for the long-term health of Aronofsky’s off-screen relationship with Lawrence, the two coming out as a couple on the film festival circuit last month.

 But based on other people’s reviews this also appears to be among the least popular theories.
 More people seem to be running with a biblical or social commentary angle instead of autobiographical.
-Others, of course, are simply running away from the movie entirely, wanting no part of this college seminar course in film analysis.
+Others, of course, are simply running away from the movie entirely, wanting no part of this college seminar posing as a movie.
 Thus, mother! has a limited audience with little to no mainstream appeal, but for those up for a welcome bit of experimentation, this insane little movie yields wonderful rewards.